craigmckeachie/handsonreact.com/docs/A1-PackageManager.md

 - [Chart comparing npm vs Yarn downloads](https://www.npmtrends.com/yarn-vs-npm)

-## Installation
+### Installation

-### Install via npm
+#### Install via npm

-To install Yarn through the npm package manager if you already have it installed.
-If you already have Node.js installed then you should already have npm.
+To install Yarn through the npm package manager run the command:

+> If you already have Node.js installed then you should already have npm.

 Once you have npm installed you can run: